Tanja Sanders

 The Dopamine Ladder is an attention framework that cycles through four psychological triggers: Stimulation (a sensory hook), Captivation (a curiosity gap), Anticipation (delayed resolution), and Validation (the payoff).
 It explains why some openings grab attention and others don't.
 In our coaching sessions, we use the Dopamine Ladder to audit the first thirty seconds of a client's keynote, pitch, or video to make sure every trigger fires in the right sequence.

 Will Storr argues that every compelling character starts with a flawed belief about how they keep the world safe.
 "I am only valued if I am productive."
 "I am only safe if I am perfect."
 The story stress-tests that belief until it breaks, and the character is forced to change at a fundamental level.
-This is the framework we work with most deeply in The Expansion Space, because the belief that used to run your life is the story your audience most needs to hear.
+This is the framework we work with most deeply in this programme, because the belief that used to run your life is the story your audience most needs to hear.

 Practical Questions